 By the time the HP-77 flew, the USAAF had lost interest in the program, and it only went to flight test on an experimental basis.
 One of the problems with the program was that air racers rarely provided a useful basis for a combat aircraft, any more than a race car provides a reasonable basis for a combat vehicle.
 Air racers don't need armor, armament, or maneuverability, and unless they're designed for long-distance races, they don't need range either.
-Trying to add such features to an air racer tended to produce a design inferior to a purpose-built combat aircraft -- and by the time the XP-77 flew, it was absolutely no match for current production fighters, with a top speed of only 530 KPH (330 MPH / 285 KT).
+Trying to add such features to an air racer tended to produce a design inferior to a purpose-built combat aircraft -- and by the time the XP-77 flew, it was absolutely no match for contemporary production fighters, with a top speed of only 530 KPH (330 MPH / 285 KT).

 More importantly, the requirement for which the XP-77 was built turned out to be irrelevant, there being no useful purpose in building a "toy" fighter with minimal armament and combat capability, even if it had performed as hoped.
 A second XP-77 took to the air in July 1944, but was lost in a crash on 2 October, the pilot bailing out.
 That was the effective end of the program, the effort being formally given the axe two months later.
 The second prototype was eventually scrapped.
-Bell did also develop several jet fighters as well as pioneering experimental rocket planes such as the X-1, but the company's real future was in helicopters.BACK_TO_TOP
+Bell did also develop several jet fighters, as well as pioneering experimental rocket planes such as the X-1 -- but the company's real future was in helicopters.BACK_TO_TOP

 * I've long been fascinated by the P-39 / P-63 -- its unorthodox configuration is interesting.
 Was it a good aircraft?
-On the balance it appears to have been a machine with many virtues that was very effective, but saddled with some significant faults.
+On the balance, it appears to have been a machine with many virtues that was very effective, but saddled with some significant faults.
 As usual, trying to nail down production quantities exactly is an exercise in frustration, but the figures given here can be regarded as in the ballpark.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.